-Yes No C2 Do you have a policy of placing students on a waiting list? Х C2 If yes, please answer the questions below for fall 2009 admissions: C2 Number of qualified applicants offered a placed on waiting list 1510 C2 Number accepting a place on the waiting list 709 C2 Number of wait-listed students admitted 22 C2 Is your waiting list ranked?
-No
+Yes No C2 Do you have a policy of placing students on a waiting list? Х C2 If yes, please answer the questions below for Fall 2010 admissions: -

+- C2 Number of qualified applicants offered a placed on waiting list - C2 Number accepting a place on the waiting list C2 Number of wait-listed students admitted

+C2 Is your waiting list ranked?